DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 ### TLSA

-The primaries property, with or without the extra label, MAY also have one or more TLSA resource records
+The primaries property, with or without the extra label, MAY also have one or more TLSA resource records.
+This will apply restrictions to which keys can be used to transfer the member zone(s) using DNS over TLS or DNS over QUIC. (is this correct?)

 \[WRITE EXAMPLE\]

 ## Notify

-This property MAY be used to define the NOTIFY sending behavior of the consumer for the target zone(s).
+This property MAY be used to define the DNS NOTIFY message sending behavior of the consumer for the target zone(s).
 It MAY contain resource records of type A, AAAA and TXT.

-The A and AAAA records list hosts that the consumer will send NOTIFY messages to when it loads a new version of the target zone(s).
+The A and AAAA records list hosts that the consumer will send DNS NOTIFY messages to when it loads a new version of the target zone(s).

 If a record of type TXT is not found, the consumer MAY also send NOTIFYs according to its default behavior as defined by its configuration and its code.
-However, if a TXT record is found, this default behavior MUST be surpressed, and NOTIFYs are only sent to the hosts listed in A and AAAA records if any.
+However, if a TXT record is found, this default behavior MUST be suppressed, and NOTIFYs are only sent to the hosts listed in A and AAAA records if any.
 The value of the TXT record doesn't matter, and thus the number of TXT records also does not matter.

 ~~~ ascii-art
 notify.$CATZ  0                          IN A 192.0.2.49